-The results from 2018-19 indicate that 95.3 percent of the samples collected at coastal sites were considered suitable for recreational use throughout the season.
+The results from 2019/20 indicate that 98 percent of the samples collected at coastal sites were considered suitable for recreational use throughout the season.
 While there are occasional exceedances of the "Action" level guidelines at sites with significant freshwater inputs (e.g. estuaries) and after heavy rainfall, generally coastal water quality in Northland is excellent with the majority of sites suitable for swimming on most sampling occasions.

-In comparison to guidelines, 26 coastal sites met the guideline values and were considered suitable for swimming 100 percent of the time, 14 sites were considered suitable for swimming on all but one sampling occasion, three sites on all but two occasions.
-The remaining three sites were considered unsuitable for swimming on three or more occasions.
+In comparison to guidelines, 34 coastal sites met the guideline values and were considered suitable for swimming 100 percent of the time, 10 sites were considered suitable for swimming on all but one sampling occasion and one site on all but two occasions.